Pesticide use and air pollution

 Unfortunately, it is not only the pesticide agent (or active ingredient) that can lead to negative health effects.
 Pesticide products also contain other ‘carrier’ chemicals, called ‘inerts’, that are not toxic to the pest but can still be toxic to humans if exposed1.

-How do we track pesticides into our spaces?
+How do pesticides enter our spaces?

 Scientists have detected a surprising amount of household pesticide suspended in the air during their studies.
 Upon seeing a pest problem at home or at the office, many people will directly apply pesticide products in order to quickly rid themselves of the problem.
 However, these actions have consequences!